cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - DeriveKeyPair(seed): Derive a private and public key pair deterministically from a seed.
 - Noe: The size of a serialized OPRF group element.
-- Nok: The size of an OPRF private key.

-The public input `info` is currently set to nil.
+The public input `info` is currently set to the empty string.

 Note that we only need the base mode variant (as opposed to the verifiable mode variant) of the OPRF described in {{I-D.irtf-cfrg-voprf}}.
 The implementation of